 Confluence vs. SharePoint

-Atlassian vs. Microsoft more like it.
-Both of these tools offer essentially the same thing, communication and collaboration tool for team members.
+Atlassian vs. Microsoft is more like it.
+Both of these tools offer the same thing, communication and collaboration tool for team members.

-At first glance, both SharePoint and Confluence offer some essential features that can be pretty basic in our days.
+At first glance, both SharePoint and Confluence offer some essential features that can be pretty basic nowadays.
 For example, some of these features are a cloud version that can be easily accessible from any device in any location connected to the internet.
 Moreover, both Confluence and SharePoint also have APIs, tutorials, intuitive interface UX/UI, document management, customer support, and live editing.

 Differences in features Confluence vs. SharePoint

 Moving on to the uglier side of things.
-SharePoint as a Microsoft product can be intuitive to any user who had previously interacted with their products, and let’s be honest, who didn’t….
-For this reason alone, Confluence loses some points in front of SharePoint.
-Again, though, one does not deem one product better than the other because one is simply an older internationally known company essentially used on any computer.
+SharePoint as a Microsoft product can be intuitive to any user who had previously interacted with their products and who didn’t… For this reason alone, Confluence loses some points in front of SharePoint.
+But, again, one does not deem one product better than the other because one is an older, internationally known company that is essentially used on any computer.

 Funny enough, at this point, these two came to the point where you can integrate SharePoint into Confluence and the other way around.
 So now, we find ourselves wondering, can we frankly discuss the competition between the two, or did they decide to bury the hatchet and join forces for a better user experience?!

-From a pricing standpoint alone, the SharePoint vs. Confluence situation is as follows.
+From a pricing standpoint, the SharePoint vs. Confluence situation is as follows.

 Why is Confluence better than SharePoint?

 A short answer would be the integration options it has and flexibility.
 Moreover, Confluence is a friendlier option for small businesses under ten employees as it also offers a Freemium version.